 Discriminatory structures are unfortunately still part of higher education institutions.
 Racist, sexist, queerphobic or ableist ideas are not uncommon among teachers and university staff.
 We demand mandatory training for university staff so that universities take on a pioneering role.
 For long-term sensitisation, we demand regular follow-up training so that discrimination can be prevented.

 5.6 % of all students have children, under the age of 14, living with them.
 In order to enable these students to study, childcare services must be expanded directly at the universities.
 Changing tables and nursing rooms must also be offered across the board.

 Universities throughout Austria must become accessible for people with disabilities to be able to provide inclusive education.
 To this end, it is mandatory to create an appropriate infrastructure.
 In addition, universities should offer flexible courses for students with long-term disabilities and or chronic illnesses and, where appropriate, offer exams in a barrier-free environment.

-Active promotion of gender diversity at universities by raising awareness among existing teaching staff is essential.
-Teachers must attend mandatory training on women’s empowerment, gender diversity, and gender awareness.
-In addition, universities must offer their courses to make students aware of gender issues.
+Actively promoting gender diversity in higher education institutions by sensitising the already existing teaching staff is essential.
+Teaching staff have to attend mandatory training on women’s advancement, gender diversity and gender sensitisation.
+Pronouns and one’s own first name must be able to be entered freely.
+In addition, universities must offer their own courses to make students aware of gender issues.

 Lack of knowledge about issues of the queer community and discrimination of queer people are still omnipresent at our universities.
 Universities need to sensitize their members, to issues of the queer community, in the form of training or information campaigns.
 In addition, each university should set up its contact point for queer people.
 Unisex toilets must be available.